Oblong/spaceconvert/README.md

                     Example: https://gist.github.com/sandover/b8a1ca0b039c8d882a9e3e98a2e6ea42
 ```

-Output is sent to stdout in JSON format.
+Output is sent to stdout in YAML format.

 ## Example